DragonRouge513/Pi-Sensor-Monitoring-Powershell/README.md

 - **Database Logging:** Store sensor data in a local SQLite database.
 - **Windows GUI:** View sensor data, warnings, and control hardware from a user-friendly interface.
 - **Multi-Pi Support:** Manage multiple Raspberry Pi devices from a single dashboard.
+- **Multithreaded:** Uses background jobs and parallel execution to monitor and control multiple Pis and sensors efficiently.

 ## Project Structure